Chandannagar

-Chandannagar (/bn/), also known by its former names Chandannagore and Chandernagor (/fr/), is a city in the Hooghly district in the Indian state of West Bengal.
+Chandannagar (Note: চন্দননগর, /bn/; also known by its nickname Farasdanga, ফরাসডাঙা, /bn/।) (/bn/), also known by its former names Chandernagor (Note: /fr/.) and Chandernagore, (Note: /en/.) is a city in the Hooghly district in the Indian state of West Bengal.
 It is headquarter of the Chandannagore subdivision and is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

-Located on the western bank of Hooghly River, the city was one of the five settlements of French India.
+Located on the western bank of Hooghly River, the city was one of the five French Settlements in India.
 Indo-French architecture is seen in the colonial bungalows, most of which are in a dilapidated state.

-Cuisine

-Chandannagar is known for its own popular Jolbhora Talsash Sondesh.